ZdenoPavlik/playground_scheidt_bachmann/chapter_edu_01_classes_intro/doc/slideshow_01_class_intro.md

 - final, const, override

 ---

 # Lessons learned
 - Initialize your variables, otherwise they **WILL** get random values (at least with `{}`)
-  - Otherwise in `Release` or `-O3` they they are not implicitly zeroed
+  - Otherwise in `Release` or `-O3` they are not implicitly zeroed
 - Declare your destructor as **virtual**
 - If possible, use as many keywords as possible (`const`, `override`, `final`, `explicit`, ...)
   - Compilers are very smart and thus performance optimization is not goal of using i.e. `const` keyword.
 Readability and maintainability is your goal.

 ---

 # Q&A

+---